conradakunga/Blog/_posts/2025-02-20-enum-enum-flags-in-c-net-for-dummies.md

 What about a customer who doesn't want any condiments?

-We can update our enum to capture this by adding an entry with a value of 0.
+We can update our `enum` to capture this by adding an entry with a value `0`.

 ```c#
 public enum Condiments